 - Film and TV subjects

-Home and commercial security is another area rife with opportunity for a drone business.
-For example, one such system from Sunflower Labs integrates a drone with sensors so that when a possible trespass takes place the drone is notified and activated.
-The drone captures live video footage of the intrusion and transmits it to a smartphone.
-The user can steer the drone remotely or direct it to hover over the intruder, as well as notify the police if required.
+Home and commercial security is another area rife with opportunities for a drone business.
+A drone can capture live video footage of a home intrusion and transmit it to a smartphone as well as notify the police if necessary.

-Drones can also assist in detecting other threats to property such as fire and water leaks.
-Live video feeds from drones can be sent to the home/business owner's mobile device, to a central monitoring facility, or directly to emergency responders.
+Drones can also assist in detecting other threats to property, such as fire and water leaks.
+Live video feeds from drones can be sent to a home or business owner's mobile device or a central monitoring facility, or directly to emergency responders.

-Drones are becoming an indispensable tool in the arsenal of search and rescue organizations.
-Aside from the greatly reduced cost of using drones instead of helicopters for aerial searches, drones are able to fly at night and reach areas where helicopters are unable to travel.
+Drones are becoming an indispensable tool in the arsenal of search-and-rescue organizations.
+Aside from the greatly reduced cost of using drones instead of helicopters for aerial searches, drones can fly at night and reach areas where helicopters can't travel.

-Roof inspection by hand can be an involved, costly, and hazardous process, particularly on multi-story structures.
+A roof inspection can be an involved, costly, and hazardous process, particularly on multistory structures.
 With drone technology, however, building inspections can be done safely and inexpensively, making this a great drone business idea.

-If you have a background in construction and/or building inspections a drone inspection service could be an ideal business (or add on to your existing inspection business).
+If you have a background in construction or building inspection, a drone inspection service could be an ideal business or an add-on to your existing inspection services.

 Drones are revolutionizing agriculture.
-The ability to survey crops from the air with an inexpensive unmanned aerial vehicle equipped with a variety of sensors enables a farmer to collect an unprecedented amount of useful data, including:
+The ability to survey crops from the air with an inexpensive unmanned aerial vehicle equipped with a variety of sensors enables a farmer to collect an unprecedented amount of useful data, including information about: